Jessica C. Graves, Owner, 7400 N Oracle Rd, Ste 150-403 Tucson 85704, 520.468.3838 - Hablamos Español

 Yes.
-It is entirely your decision who you would like to complete the adoption of the child.
-However, an attorney practicing exclusively in adoption law will be better able to handle situations that may arise due to their experiences in this area of the law.
+It is entirely your decision who you would like to complete the adoption of your foster child.
+However, an Arizona adoption attorney practicing exclusively in adoption law will be better able to handle situations that may arise due to their experiences in this area of the law.

 Arizona Subsidy is part of Title XIX of the Social Security Act.
 Through this program, children may qualify for Title XIX benefits including medical, dental, mental health services, non-recurring legal expenses, special support services, and monthly maintenance payments.
 Subsidy is only available for children in the care and custody of Arizona adoption agencies or Arizona’s Department of Child Safety.

 In Arizona, if your child qualifies for subsidy, you may be eligible for up to $2,000 to use for non-recurring adoption expenses, including the services of an adoption attorney.
 This is provided by the Arizona Department of Economic Security.
 Each situation may vary, so it is important that you discuss your specific case with Arizona Subsidy and your Department of Child Safety case worker.

 Each dependency case will be different.
 However, this flow chart helps explain the general process.
 The timelines will vary from case to case and there may be additional hearings and events that take place.
 The following flowchart is a general graph and not meant to show what will happen in a specific dependency case.
 It is important to talk to an attorney if you have any specific questions regarding your specific case.